awsdocs/aws-php-developers-guide/doc_source/getting-started_installation.rst

        curl -sS https://getcomposer.org/installer | php -- --check

-2. Type the Composer command to install the latest stable version of the |sdk-php|.
+2. Type the Composer command to install the latest version of the |sdk-php|.

    ::